 Next Step Program Criteria

 - A need for multiple hours of skilled therapy each day.
-Skilled means that a family member or unlicensed person is not qualified to safely conduct the activities you need.
+Skilled means that a family member or unlicensed person is not qualified to safely conduct needed activities.

 - Willingness to actively participate in the program.
 This means keeping appointments, arriving on time, and being involved in activities while you are here.